danfruehauf/Scripts/nagios/check_vpn/README.md

 ## Limitations

-### Usage Of Same Device
+### Multiple Access
-Currently auto-allocation of devices is not "process safe", meaning that potentially two (or more) running instances may try to allocate and use the same device.
-This problem can be mitigated if you use the <b>-d</b> or <b>--device</b> option, so for instance if you have 3 hosts to check in nagios, the commands for each would be:
+Currently auto-allocation of devices is not fully "process safe", meaning that potentially two (or more) running instances may try to allocate and use the same device.
+This problem can be mitigated if you use the <b>-d</b> or <b>--device</b> option, so for instance if you have 3 hosts you'd like to check, the commands for each would be:

 	# host1
 	./check_vpn -t openvpn -H host1.openvpn.vpn.com -u nagios_user -p nagios_password -d tun1